 Undoubtedly, no animal has been hallowed and admired yet scorned and cast out more than the snake.
 A symbol of love, immortality, wisdom, recovery, and death, they have long been used for worship and magic potions which ironically makes one of the deadliest animals in the world a symbol of healing and restoration.
 From Greek mythology where a pair of snakes is seen straddling a staff to the symbols of pharmacies in modern-day Europe, our fear of these slithering creatures, particularly of their venom, contradicts its actual meaning and significance.
 Known for shedding their skin, snakes symbolize a way for our bodies to renew themselves from past hurts and come out as better individuals who are ready to take on life’s challenges.

 Moreover, in Celtic, Nordic, Hebrew, and several Asian cultures, healers were able to determine the ability of our bodies to react and fight off bugs or illnesses when exposed to a controlled amount of the pathogen.
 Since snakes are naturally venomous, these ancient healers may have introduced small amounts of venom into the immune system of their patients to make them stronger.
 Not only does this indicate the snake’s ability to adapt to any environment, but it also gives prominence to this spirit animal’s capacity to squirm out of the darkness fully rejuvenated and healed.
-Read more about the snake in our post: dead snake meaning.
+Read more about the snake in our post about dead snakes you might have come across.

 Representing our views and attitudes, a situation that has recently occurred or traits that we have yet to develop, spirit animals fly, gallop, and dive into our lives to offer guidance as well as an intuitive understanding of their symbolic nature.
 While it is natural for us to overlook the higher power that exists to protect and guide us, spirit animals come into our lives to help make our journey more bearable and easy.
 Often symbolizing strength, fearlessness, healing, and rebirth, these spirit guides are here to remind us that regardless of our past, we can always make well, rebuild, and get back on track.